k-w-lee/Parkinsions-Prediction/README.md

 feature importance in the prediction of UPDRS, which means that it is the most important predictor in the UPDRS score.

+# Team Presentation
+You can view the presentation via this [link](https://spark.adobe.com/page/gf0qnybSmQvfc/)